 Although higher magnification binoculars have their obvious advantages, generally they let in less light therefore producing a slightly duller image.
-Most Birdwatchers tend to use 8x magnification binoculars as they allow for comfortable every day wildlife watching, though it is always best to try the different magnifications before you choose as each individual will have different preferences.
-You need to decide whether the extra reach of the 10s outweighs the larger field of view (see below) and extra light gathered by the 8s.
-Other fixed magnifications are available (6x, 7x, 12x etc) and zoom binoculars (10-40x) are also now commonly available, though the image quality still leaves much to be desired and too much magnification can make holding the binoculars steady a difficult task.
+8x and 10x are the two most popular magnifications, but it is important to try the different magnifications before you choose as each individual will have different preferences.
+You need to decide whether the extra reach of the 10x outweighs the larger field of view (see below) and extra light gathered by the 8x.
+Other fixed magnifications are available (6x, 7x, 12x etc) and zoom binoculars (10-40x) are also available, 8x and 10x offer the best all round performance.

 This is simply the width of the lens that you're not looking through!
 The larger the diameter of the objective lens, the more light the binoculars are able to gather.
 However, as a rule of thumb, the physical attributes of the binoculars are affected by the diameter of the objective lens - the wider the diameter, the heavier (and larger) the binoculars.
-Before you buy your binoculars, decide what is more important out of having a compact, lightweight pair or a brighter, better image.
-You may decide something in between suits you best, nowadays 32mm objective lens diameter binoculars are becoming more popular, offering a medium between the portability of a compact pair and the capability of a larger pair.
+Before you buy your binoculars, decide what is more important; having a compact, lightweight pair or a brighter image.
+You may decide something in between suits you best; nowadays 32mm objective lens diameter binoculars are becoming more popular, offering a perfect compromise between the portability of a compact pair and the capability of a larger pair.

 As discussed, the magnification and objective lens diameter determine how much light is transmitted to your eye.
 The official term used to describe this is Exit Pupil, which can be easily calculated by dividing the objective lens diameter by the magnification.
 Using 8x42 as an example, divide 42 by 8 to get your exit pupil, which here would be 5.25mm.
 From an 8x32 pair, the figure drops to 4mm and finally on a 10x25, the exit pupil is a mere 2.5mm wide.
 In bright, sunny conditions this figure isn't hugely important as often your pupils will be dilated around 2-3mm, often equal or less than the exit pupil of your binoculars.
 However, as the ambient light dims, your pupils adapt to the light by enlarging in size (up to 8mm), therefore the exit pupil of your binoculars can become a limiting factor.
-When considering your purchase, think about how often you intend to use you binoculars and at what time of day/ year.
-If you desire to readily use them at dawn, dusk and in the darker winter months, choose a pair that produces a good size exit pupil.
+When considering your purchase, think about how often you intend to use you binoculars and at what time of day/year.
+If you think you'll often be using them at dawn, dusk and in the darker winter months, choose a pair that offers a large exit pupil.

 Take a look at the image below, for example.
 When standing 1000m away from a scene, the image produced by a pair of binoculars with a 6° field of view will be 105m wide.
 If they're 7° you'll see 122.5m and with an 8° field of view you'll see 140m of that scene.